amelian-n1/waitlist/README.md

 </p>

 # Built With
-Python, Django, HTML, Materialize
+Python, Flask, HTML, CSS, Materialize

 # Installation
-Activate your Django virtual environment.
+Activate your Flask virtual environment.

 Navigate to the downloaded folder in your terminal.
 Run the following command.

-‘’’ $ python manage.py runserver ‘’’
+‘’’ $ python3 app.py ‘’’

-Go to localhost:8000 in your web browser.
+Go to localhost:5000/dashboard in your web browser.